9 Online Creative Communities Worth Joining in 2026

 Cost: Free

-Best for: Designers, illustrators, and creative freelancers, especially those connected to the UK creative industry
+Best for: Designers, illustrators, and creative freelancers

 Where to find it: creativeboom.com/community